LingmoOS/.github/profile/README.md

 [zrll](https://github.com/zrll12)|[Website Frontend](https://github.com/TeamVastsea/lingmoos-frontend) Developer
 [DefectingCat](https://github.com/DefectingCat)|Mascot

-## Join Development
+## Join Us
-With few developers in the LingmoOS Development Team, we welcome more contributors to join the project.
+Most developers in LingmoOS Development Team are high school student and they have almost no time to develop LingmoOS, so we welcome more contributors to join the project.
 If you want to join us, fill out the form in <https://github.com/LingmoOS/join-dev-team/issues/new/choose>

 ## Suborganizations